jensmeder/DarkLightning/README.md

 ```
 #### 4.2.3 Connections

-With the help of a discovered `JMUSBDevice` and a port number you can now establish a connection to your iOS app.
+With the help of a discovered `JMUSBDevice` and a port number you can now establish a connection to your iOS/tvOS app.

-_Note:_ The port number needs to be identical to the one you have used to open a `JMMobileDevicePort` on iOS.
+_Note:_ The port number needs to be identical to the one you have used to open a `JMMobileDevicePort` on iOS/tvOS.

 ```objc
 JMUSBDeviceConnection* myDeviceConnection = [[JMUSBDeviceConnection alloc] initWithDevice:_myDevice andPort:2345];